forwardemail/forwardemail.net/app/views/faq/index.md

 8. We then check the message for [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail), [SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework), [ARC](https://en.wikipedia.org/wiki/Authenticated_Received_Chain), and [DMARC](https://en.wikipedia.org/wiki/DMARC).

    * If the message failed DMARC and the domain had a rejection policy (e.g. `p=reject` [was in the DMARC policy](https://wikipedia.org/wiki/DMARC)), then it is rejected with a 550 error code.
 Typically a DMARC policy for a domain can be found in the `_dmarc` sub-domain <strong class="notranslate">TXT</strong> record, (e.g. `dig _dmarc.example.com txt`).
+   * If the message failed DMARC and the domain had a quarantine policy (e.g. `p=quarantine`) and the sender is not [allowlisted](#do-you-have-an-allowlist), then it is rejected with a 550 error code.
    * If the message failed SPF and the domain had a hard fail policy (e.g. `-all` was in the SPF policy as opposed to `~all` or no policy at all), then it is rejected with a 550 error code.
 Typically an SPF policy for a domain can be found in the <strong class="notranslate">TXT</strong> record for the root domain (e.g. `dig example.com txt`).
 See this section for more information on [sending mail as with Gmail](#can-i-send-mail-as-in-gmail-with-this) regarding SPF.
+   * If the sender is not [allowlisted](#do-you-have-an-allowlist) and the message has no passing authentication at all (no passing SPF, no passing DKIM, and DMARC not passing), then it is rejected with a 550 error code.
+This is similar to the sender requirements enforced by Gmail, Outlook, and Yahoo since 2024 – messages must pass at least one of SPF or DKIM to be accepted.

 9. Now we process the recipients of the message as collected from the `RCPT TO` command in the section [How does your email forwarding system work](#how-does-your-email-forwarding-system-work) above.
 For each recipient, we perform the following operations: